 mysqli->multi_query.
 We use this to optimize all MySQL tables, in a single multi-query statement.
 Neat!
 Optimizing MySQL tables is important to keep tables small and fast.
 This boosts MySQL, PHP and website performance and we all love that, don’t we? 🙂

-In this article you’ll learn how to install PHP with Windows Cache Extension (WinCache) on Windows Server IIS.
-WinCache enabled PHP gives a great PHP performance boost for WordPress, Drupal or Joomla websites, and decreases CPU usage.
+In this article you’ll learn how to install PHP on Windows Server IIS.
+With Windows Cache Extension (WinCache).
+WinCache enabled PHP gives you great performance for WordPress, Drupal or Joomla websites, and decreases CPU usage.
 This post will show you it’s not hard to set up a high performing PHP stack on Windows Server (IIS).
 And as a bonus, we’ll dive a bit into Windows TCP/IP tuning too.
 Learn how this very blog optimized it’s PHP hosting on Windows!

 PHPBench.com – The PHP Benchmark was constructed as a way to open people’s eyes to the fact that not every PHP code snippet will run at the same speed.
 You may be surprised at the results that this page generates, but that is ok.
 This page was also created so that you would be able to find discovery in these statistics and then maybe re-run these tests in your own server environment to play around with this idea yourself, by using the code examples.